sharils/awesome/readme.md

 ## Backend Development

 - [Command line integration with Newman](https://learning.getpostman.com/docs/postman/collection-runs/command-line-integration-with-newman/ "Command line integration with Newman | Postman Learning Center") - Run exported postman files from CLI, best used when you are debugging or when your API isn't clearly defined yet.

+## Career

+- [A Career Cold Start Algorithm](https://boz.com/articles/career-cold-start "A Career Cold Start Algorithm") - Steps to help you find out how you can be helpful in a new company in 30 minutes.

 ## Design System